leandromoh/RecordParser/README.md

 ### Default Type Convert

 You can define default converters for some type if you has a custom format.
-Follown example defines that all decimals values will be divided by 100 before the assign, also, all dates will be parsed in the `ddMMyyyy` format.
+Follow example defines that all decimals values will be divided by 100 before the assign, also, all dates will be parsed in the `ddMMyyyy` format.
 This feature is avaible for both fixed and variable length.

 ```csharp